 Storage Instructions

-Store the assembled Boston Cream Pie recipe in the refrigerator for up to 3 days.
+Store the assembled Boston Cream Pie in the refrigerator for up to 3 days.
 The cake layers can be made ahead and frozen for up to 1 month.
 The pastry cream can be made up to 2 days in advance and stored in the refrigerator.

 Recipe Variations